 The @spm/core package provides the RESTService utility, which you can use to connect your application to a REST API.
-You can fetch resources with alternatives such as Fetch API, SuperAgent, or Axios.
-However, the RESTService utility provides some useful functions for connecting to SPM REST APIs.
+The RESTService utility provides important functions for securing and connecting to SPM REST APIs, such as CSRF protection and SSO support.
+You can fetch resources with alternatives such as Fetch API, SuperAgent, or Axis, but you must consider implementing functionality that is handled by the RESTService utility, like CSRF protection and SSO support.